stijlist/enough/README.md

 Enable the user to compare different possibilities - implement snapshot functionality, and display snapshots (perhaps as scaled-down versions of the chart UI).

 Todos:

+Unify the idea of a "parameter" with the idea of an "event" - parameters are events that occur in every period of the simulation.

 Move event form state out of component-local state.